gvalentini58/HierDAG/README.md

 1. Functions implementing Hierarchical Ensemble Methods for DAGs:
 	* _htd.R_: 	implementation of the HTD algorithm;
 	* _tpr.R_: 	implementation of the TPR algorithm and its variants;
-	* _Do.HTD.R_: 	high level functions to compute the HTD-DAG algorithm;
+	* _Do.HTD.R_: 	high level function to compute hierarchical correction according to HTD algorithm.
-	* _Do.TPR.R_:	high level functions to compute TPR-DAG algorithm and its variants;
+	* _Do.TPR.R_:	high level functions to compute hierarchical correction according to TPR-DAG algorithm and its variants;

 2. Utility Functions:
 	* _graph.utils.R_:	utility functions to process and analyze a graph;